ssohbn/markdowners/README.md

-# Stuff
+# STUFF
-Markdowners is an awesome attempt at a Markdown parser for a school project
+Markdowners is an awesome Markdown parser for a school project

-It aims to take a simple Markdown file and parse it into HTML, so I don't have to write HTML for my school project.
+It takes a simple Markdown file and turn it to html tags, so I can write less HTML for my school project.

+# USAGE:
+    markdowners --html-path <HTML_PATH> --md-path <MD_PATH>

-# Usage
+# OPTIONS:
-this doesn't work, but it will be like:
-	markdowners md-file-path html-file-path

-# Things I'm trying to support
-[ ] bold text
-[ ] italic text
+    -h, --html-path <HTML_PATH>
+        --help                     Print help information
+    -m, --md-path <MD_PATH>

+# Stuff that would be cool that I do not have
-[ ] italic  and also bold text
+- [ ] Bold
-[ ] links
+- [ ] Italic
-[ ] images
+- [ ] Italic-bold
+- ^^ these checkboxes